iappnet/flutter_final_project/README.md

 This is my final Flutter project for flutter bootcamp from Tuwaiq Academy

-Many Thanks to [Fahad Alazmi](https://github.com/fahad0100) (Lead Instructor) and All Tuwaiq Academy Teams
+Many Thanks to [Fahad Alazmi](https://github.com/fahad0100) (Lead Instructor) and All Tuwaiq Academy Team.

 ## Getting Started